mykkro/commandr/README.md

 Basically, it is a small convenience wrapper around argparse with some useful bits mixed in.

 * uses `argparse` for parsing CLI args
-* substitutes values from ENV vars inf provided
+* substitutes values from ENV vars if provided
 * can load multiple config files (JSON, YAML) into Python dicts

 ## Basic Usage